sloria/dotfiles/README.md

 **iterm2 color themes**

+256 color-mode should be enabled for themes to appear correctly.
+In the iterm2 preferences window, go to your default profile settings and click the "Terminal".
+Change the "Report Terminal Type" to "xterm-256color".

 To import an iterm theme from the `misc/iterm-themes` directory, open your iTerm2 preferences and go to your Profiles settings.
 In the color tab, click the Load preset dropdown and choose "Import".

 setting up remote dev environments